You can add Vienna to such names as Cannes, Venice, and Berlin in the big book of European cities with film festivals.

 Nuovo Cinema Italia

-Similar to the above, Nuovo Cinema Italia focuses on the Italian film world and is now headed for its 21st edition.
+Similar to the above, Nuovo Cinema Italia focuses on the Italian film world.

 Jewish Film Festival